What do you do to make learning stick and how do you follow up? Get the four steps to improve your learning content and launch-process.

 Reboard To Refresh

 Reboarding is something you give to an employee, who has been away for a longer period of tine or starts in a new role/department in the same company.
+This is becoming more and more popular in learning and development - with good reason!

 An example is, when an employee returns from maternity leave: A week before he or she starts, the company has send him or she a digital learning flow with a mix of a visualization of the new corporate strategy and selfie-videos of new employees.
 That is part of the reboarding-process.